PatrickLiu022/GenerateStrongPassword/README.txt

    IN PROGRESS:
       Printing the password to an output file.
-      Conducting samples for user preference on how the password is presented.
    FUTURE FEATURES:
       User can enter as many passwords as desired.
       Can choose which passwords to change for which accounts.